aditya-prakash-singh/DB-Assignment/Answers.md

 In the "Product_Category" table:</br>
 The id field is the primary key, serving as a unique identifier for each category.</br>
-The "Product" table's category_id references the id field in a Many-to-One relationship.</br>
 The "Product" table's category_id references this id field, creating a relationship between products and their respective categories.

 The relationship allows each product to be associated with a single category from the "Product_Category" table.